Skip to main content

 General Ledger

-• Under Accounting - Accounts you can click on the general ledger account to view every posted transaction in that account.
+• Found under Accounting > Accounts you can click on the general ledger account to view every posted transaction in that account.

 • Use this view if you need the “big picture” of all activity within an account.